 The answer is, probably not.
-The only thing to do in this situation is to learn from the best of what has gone before – so, here we’ve brought you a selection of the best recent sponsorship activation examples from recent times so that you can start to get an idea of what works well.
+The only thing to do in this situation is to learn from the best of what has gone before – so, here we’ve brought you a selection of the best sponsorship activation examples in sports from recent times so that you can start to get an idea of what works well.

-Sponsorship activation examples: using AR
+Sport sponsorship activation examples: using AR

 Consumers increasingly want true immersion – and one way to provide this, particularly in sports sponsorship, is through gamification.
 Nike used augmented reality to put members of the public in LA inside a virtual video game during the launch of its Epic React trainers campaign.
 The three-day activation had 1.5 million outdoor impressions, 4.4 million via TV (thanks to Jimmy Kimmel), and a whopping 25.6 million views via Snapchat.